RedisBloom/RedisBloom/docs/Bloom_Commands.md

 otherwise you can just use `BF.ADD` to add items.
 It will also create a Bloom Filter for you if one doesn't already exist.

-The initial size and error rate will dictate the performance and memory usage of the filter.
+The initial capacity and error rate will dictate the performance and memory usage of the filter.
 In general, the smaller the error rate (i.e. the lower the tolerance for false positives) the greater the space consumption per filter entry.